About Additional Modules

 - Meet specific geographic or customer needs, especially when a brand owner or specifier wants additional requirements to complement the Standard.

-- Apply to particular types of operations or look in greater detail at a particular market concern, e.g. gluten free, the Food Safety Modernization Act (FSMA), or organisational food safety culture.
+- Apply to particular types of operations or look in greater detail at a particular market concern, e.g. the Food Safety Modernization Act (FSMA), or organisational food safety culture.

 How does it work?

 When a site wants to adopt any of our additional modules they must notify their chosen certification body in advance of the BRCGS audit.